 Sony A6100 Cases and Half Cases

 There are a lot of nice cases and grips to pick from for the Sony A6100.
-While I usually only like to list the “Best Accessories,” for these less expensive cameras I’ll list even the cheaper stuff because people are usually pretty happy with them for the price.
+While I usually only like to list the “Best Accessories” for these less expensive cameras, I’ll list even the cheaper stuff because people are usually pretty happy with them for the price.
 My buddy loves his Megagear case on his A6000.
-I don’t personally use the cheaper cases though but considering the cost of the A6100, it just makes sense to not buy a case that’s 1/4th the cost of the camera.
+I don’t personally use the cheaper cases, though, but considering the cost of the A6100, it just makes sense not to buy a case that’s 1/4th the cost of the camera.

-MegaGear Ever Ready Genuine Leather CaseAvailable At: Amazon The MegaGear leather case is a nice option for cheap cases for the A6100.
-This will do the job of protecting the camera while giving it a vintage leather look.
-The cases aren’t perfectly form-fitted as the Gariz or Lim’s cases but they are a fraction of the cost.
-Most people have this case are generally happy with it and ultimately they don’t feel that different in quality from the higher-end stuff. |
+MegaGear Ever Ready Genuine Leather CaseAvailable At: Amazon The MegaGear leather case is an excellent option for cheap cases for the A6100.
+It will protect the camera while giving it a vintage leather look.
+The cases aren’t perfectly form-fitted like the Gariz or Lim’s cases, but they are a fraction of the cost.
+Most people who have this case are generally happy with it, and ultimately, they don’t feel that different in quality from the higher-end stuff. |

-SmallRig Camera Cage A6100Available At: Amazon If you’re using your A6100 for vlogging or video, SmallRig makes the best cages and the price is reasonable.
-This is their full-body cage and they offer even more accessories for grips and handles.
-This will allow you to attach mics or screens or tripods wherever you need.
-If you want to attach a wooden grip check this out – Amazon |
+SmallRig Camera Cage A6100Available At: Amazon If you’re using your A6100 for vlogging or video, SmallRig makes the best cages, and the price is reasonable.
+This is their full-body cage, offering even more accessories for grips and handles.
+This will allow you to attach mics screens or tripods wherever you need.
+If you want to attach a wooden grip, check this out – Amazon |

 Sony A6100 Bags